 \section{Conclusion}

-In this paper, we presented a novel solution method to solve the problem of reward shaping.
-Our Markov game framework of a primary Controller and a secondary reward shaping agent is guaranteed to preserve the underlying learning task for {\fontfamily{cmss}\selectfont Controller} whilst guiding {\fontfamily{cmss}\selectfont Controller} to higher performance policies.
-Moreover, our method is able to decompose complex learning tasks into subgoals and to adaptively guide {\fontfamily{cmss}\selectfont Controller} by selectively choosing the states to add shaping rewards.
-By presenting a theoretically sound and empirically robust approach to solving the reward shaping problem, our method opens up the applicability of RL to a range of real-world control problems.
-The most significant contribution of this paper, however, is the novel construction that marries RL, multi-agent RL and game theory which leads to new solution method in RL.
+We presented a novel solution method to solve the problem of reward shaping.
+Our Markov game framework of a primary Controller and a secondary reward shaping agent is guaranteed to preserve the underlying learning task for the {\fontfamily{cmss}\selectfont Controller} whilst guiding {\fontfamily{cmss}\selectfont Controller} to higher performance policies.
+Moreover, ROSA is able to decompose complex learning tasks into subgoals and to adaptively guide {\fontfamily{cmss}\selectfont Controller} by selectively choosing the states to add shaping rewards.
+By presenting a theoretically sound and empirically robust approach to solving the reward shaping problem, ROSA opens up the applicability of RL to a range of real-world control problems.
+The most significant contribution of this paper, however, is the novel construction that marries RL, multi-agent RL and game theory which leads to a new solution method in RL.
 We believe this powerful approach can be adopted to solve other open challenges in RL.

-\resetlinenumber {\arabic{section}}
+{\arabic{section}}